What do you want for your child in 10 years?

 Parenting kids has never been more challenging.
 We are raising kids with negative cultural influences unlike any we have seen before: ubiquitous screens, high stakes academic stress, and overly competitive, time-consuming athletics.

-BUT there ARE things you can do to provide some protection for your kids from these negative influences.
+But there are simple things you can do to provide some protection for your kids from these negative influences.
 You have a powerful role in promoting your child’s social and emotional health.

 Here are three parenting strategies that can make a huge difference in putting your child on the path to thriving socially and emotionally.